sanandak/propbook-code/README.md

 Purchase the book at [Leanpub Propeller Book](https://leanpub.com/propellerassemblerpasmintroduction).

 Download the SimpleIDE app from http://learn.parallax.com.
-On a mac, this will install the executables in `/Applications/SimpleIDE.app/Contents/propeller-gcc/bin`, which should be added to your path
+On a mac, this will install the executables (`openspin` and `propeller-load`, wich are the only two you will need) in `/Applications/SimpleIDE.app/Contents/propeller-gcc/bin`, which should be added to your path